netgainsystems/docs/content/emedge-agent/checks/scripts.md

 - edit config.yml in checks/scripts to add the script configuration
 - keload the emedge-agent

-## Example: adding a custom script sample_check.sh, do the following
+## Example: to add a custom script sample_check.sh, do the following
   - sample content of **sample_check.sh**
     ```properties
     #!/bin/sh